spirilis/mcp2515/API.md

 MCP2515_IRQ_ERROR bit indicates that one of the TX buffers has successfully transmitted its message and that buffer is now available.
 You may send another message after this.
 If you are curious, the variable _mcp2515_buf_ contains the TX buffer# that completed its transmit.

+The MCP2515_IRQ_WAKEUP bit is used during SLEEP mode.
+If this is found, the IRQ handler automatically switches the controller to _NORMAL_ mode and I/O may resume.
+The message received that triggered this wakeup will be lost, along with anything else sent within a short interval (time used for stabilizing the MCP2515's clock crystal).

 The MCP2515_IRQ_ERROR bit indicates one of many error conditions are present.
 A breakdown of these is provided:

 * MCP2515_IRQ_ERROR alone means Bus Error; use _can_read_error(MCP2515_EFLG)_ to get more detail.
 See the Errors section below for more detail.